rosafilgueira/DARE_SEISMO/processing_elements/CWL_Total_Workflow/README.md

-# CWL Workflow for the Rapid Assesment
+# CWL Workflow for the Rapid Assesment Use Case

 For installing CWL, we recommend to follow these steps: https://github.com/common-workflow-language/cwltool